 Eileen M. Falk

-During law school, Eileen served as an executive editor of The George Washington Law Review.
+Eileen graduated with High Honors from The George Washington University Law School, where she served as an executive editor of The George Washington Law Review.
 Prior to law school, she worked in records management at another international law firm.

 - Representing major international technology company in connection with DOJ and multi-state monopolization lawsuits.

-- Routinely advises client companies on antitrust compliance and risk in proposed mergers and acquisitions, including in FTC and DOJ reviews.
+- Routinely advises client companies on antitrust compliance and risk in proposed mergers and acquisitions, including in FTC and DOJ reviews and Second Requests.

-- Represented individuals in settlement of FTC Bureau of Consumer Protection investigation of an international company.
+- Represented board members of health and wellness company in settlement of FTC Bureau of Consumer Protection investigation and lawsuit.

 - Supported work of Independent Compliance Monitor appointed by DOJ and SEC in connection with Foreign Corrupt Practices Act DPA settlement.